CenturyLinkCloud/mdw/docs/_docs/guides/mdw-cookbook.md

     data entry can be tied to variables through configuration.
 Later, in [section 3](#3-integrate-a-custom-web-ui), we'll create an entirely custom web UI based around a [Custom task](../../javadoc/com/centurylink/mdw/workflow/activity/task/CustomManualTaskActivity.html).

-  - Before we move on, make one last change to "A Bug's Life".
-On the Definition property tab of the outbound link from the manual task activity, change the Result from blank to "Resolve" like so:<br>
+  - Before we move on, make a couple more changes to "A Bug's Life".
+First, change the Stop activity's name to "Close", signifying that the end of it's lifecycle.
+  - Also, on the Definition property tab of the outbound link from the manual task activity, change the Result from blank to "Resolve" like so:<br>
     ![Custom Action](../images/custom-action.png)<br>
     Setting the outbound link's result is a convenient way to customize the actions available for a given task.
 Now if you resubmit and claim the corresponding task, you'll see that "Resolve" replaces "Complete" in MDWHub's task action popover.
 By branching into